rabbitmq/rabbitmq-website/site/clustering.md

 Given the [peer syncing behavior described above](#restarting-schema-sync), such a health check can prevent a cluster-wide restart from completing in time.
-Checks that explicitly or implicitly assume a fully booted node that's rejoined its cluter peers will fail and block further node deployments.
+Checks that explicitly or implicitly assume a fully booted node that's rejoined its cluster peers will fail and block further node deployments.

-[Most health check](/monitoring.html#health-checks), even relatively basic ones, implicitlly assume that the node has finished booting.
+[Most health check](/monitoring.html#health-checks), even relatively basic ones, implicitly assume that the node has finished booting.
 They are not suitable for for nodes that are [awaiting schema table sync](#restarting-schema-sync) from a peer.

 One very common example of such check is